wp-plugins/crazyegg-heatmap-tracking/readme.txt

 === Crazyegg Heatmap Tracking ===
-Contributors:
+Contributors: crazyegg
 Tags: crazyegg, traffic, tracking, clicktracking Requires at least: 2.0.2
 Tested up to: 3.2
+Stable tag: trunk

+The official Crazyegg.com heatmap tracking plugin for Wordpress.

+== Description ==

-This plugin enables Crazyegg.com heatmap tracking on your WordPress site.
+This plugin enables Crazyegg.com heatmap tracking on your WordPress site, with a limited amount of configuration.

 == Installation ==